High Availability with PostgreSQL Database

 - Run the script HASetup.bat <FQDN of PMP Primary Server> <FQDN OF PMP Secondary Server > (Windows) / HASetup.sh <FQDN of PMP Primary Server> <FQDN OF PMP Secondary Server > (Linux).

-To run this script, you need to pass the fully qualified domain names of the host where the PMP Primary and Secondary servers are installed as commandline arguments.
+To run this script, you need to pass the fully qualified domain names of the host where the Password Manager Pro Primary and Secondary servers are installed as commandline arguments.
 For Example, if the Primary server is running at, say, primary-server in the domain zohocorpin.com and the Secondary server is running at, say, secondary-server in the domain zohocorpin.com, you need to execute the above script as follows:

 In Windows: HASetup.bat primary-server.zohocorpin.com secondary-server.zohocorpin.com